 According to reports by The Australian Financial Review, mortgages are down, house prices are down and the real estate industry does not seem particularly bright.
 However, the market has had its fair share of ups and downs.
 There is no cause for worry as real estate is one of the many constants that continue to be in demand as population rises and grows.
 A spike today might be a foreshadow for a downturn tomorrow, and vice versa.

 This rise is thought to be due to the increased political stability and the removal of uncertainty towards taxes which boosted confidence in the housing industry.
 There are whispers on the market of the dreaded “R” word.
 It seems that a recession in the United States may soon impact the economy of Australia, despite having avoided it twice in a row: once in 2000 and another time in 2008.
-That was only due to the fact that Australia had a bit of a bolstering force whereas today, the economy is much more fragile due to low wages and high debt.
+That was only because Australia had a bit of a bolstering force, whereas today, the economy is much more fragile due to low wages and high debt.

-On the other hand, the trade war that America is waging on China could be beneficial to the Australian economy on a whole.
+On the other hand, the trade war that America is waging on China could be beneficial to the Australian economy on the whole.
 It will force China to purchase more product from Australia, giving a lift to the resource industry of mining and agriculture.
 Just as reports show, when one dips, another rises.
 There are instances of certain industries faring badly while others took a turn for the better, much like the housing and mining industry in Western Australia.
 The idea is that a recession does not mean total disaster for a country.
-Looking further back to the 90s, when a recession hit Australia, Melbourne was the one that was hit the hardest, whereas Brisbane saw an increase in property sales.
-It could be due to the climate and everyone wanting a piece of a sunnier sky, or it could be due to the fact that the Gold Coast held lower priced accommodation at that time.
+Looking further back to the 90s, when a recession hit Australia, Melbourne was the one that was hit the hardest.
+In contrast, Brisbane saw an increase in property sales.
+It could be due to the climate and everyone wanting a piece of a sunnier sky, or it could be since the Gold Coast held lower-priced accommodation at that time.
 It is worth noting that Melbourne has grown since then and made a spectacular return until the recent dip and current rise.

 Professionals predict that the bounce-back is not stable and nor should it be seen as the beginning of a sustained rise.
 More will have to be done by the government to help its people with housing issues.